 Category Example Word Count

 Acronyms SBSU, PTA, U.S.M.C., S.B.P.D.
 One

 Date 01/01/2010 One

 Date January 1, 2000 One

 Email jdoe@rov.sbcounty.gov One

 Proper nouns including geographical names San Bernardino County, Inland Empire, or John K. Doe One

 Hyphenated words (Published in U.S dictionary within the past 10 years) mother-in-law One

 Hyphenated words (Not published in U.S dictionary within the past 10 years) magazine-rack Two

 Internet address or social media handle www.sbcountyelections.com, @SBCountyElections One

 Numbers 1, 10, or 100 One

 Written Numbers One Hundred Two

-Numerical Computations 50%, 1⁄2, etc. One
+Numerical Computations 50% , $\frac{1}{2}$, etc. One

 Telephone numbers (909) 387-8300 One

 Symbols & or # One

-Appendix O. Policy on Endorsements
+Appendix K. Policy on Endorsements

 It is the policy of the San Bernardino County Registrar of Voters that any named individual, specific organization, or general category or group listed as an endorsement in a candidate statement (see Example A below) must be verified as endorsing the candidate prior to printing in the County Voter Information Guide.
-Verification of the endorsement must be in the form of a copy of a letter of endorsement, or in a direct communication from the endorser to the Registrar of Voters in the form of an email or facsimile correspondence.
-All endorsements or verification of endorsements from an individual or organization of a candidate must be submitted no later than three days after the end of the filing period.